Nishant-Nagururu/DTE_CTGAN/README.md

 3. **Training**:
    - Data is split into **Healthy** and **COVID** subsets.
    - The model trains on **Healthy** images first, then **COVID**.
-   - Each epoch can trigger a callback that saves model weights, generates sample images, and logs losses.
+   - Each epoch triggers a callback that saves model weights, generates sample images, and logs losses.

 4. **Evaluation**:
    - **FID** and **LPIPS** measure similarity between real and generated images.